Neuschwanstein Castle in southwestern Germany

 Before moving at the end of 1989, I ordered and picked up a brand new BMW 325iS from the factory in Munich.
 I drove it some before putting it on a boat and sipping it to Colorado.

-I also went to Fort Collins and bought a new house on the south end of the city near the HP plants.
-Initially, our group worked in a temporary office building several blocks from my new house.
-That was pretty sweet, and I would walk home to eat lunch!
+I also visited Fort Collins and purchased a new house on the cityβs south end, near the HP plants.
+Initially, our group worked in a temporary office building a few blocks away from my new house.
+It was quite convenient, and I would walk home to have lunch!

 When I moved back, my business focus switched from CAD to Engineering Data Management products.
 We had a product called WorkManager that required significant customization to work.
 I led a team to help establish a consulting business around this work.
 My heart was never as much in this technology, although it became an essential part of my work in the 2000s.